High Bacteria Count At Pelekane Bay By Puʻukohola Heiau

 STORY SUMMARY

-HAWAIʻI ISLAND - The Hawaiʻi Department of Health reported thirteen (13) new cases of COVID-19 on the Big Island on Friday, part of the 95 new cases statewide.
+HAWAIʻI ISLAND - The Hawaiʻi Department of Health reported fifteen (15) new cases of COVID-19 on the Big Island on Saturday, part of the 163 new cases statewide.

 graphic by BIVN

-(BIVN) – One (1) COVID-19 related death and 95 new cases were reported in the State of Hawaiʻi today at noon.
-Thirteen new cases were identified on Hawaiʻi island.
+(BIVN) – The number of COVID-related deaths in the State of Hawaiʻi increased by seven (7) on Saturday, as the health department reported 163 new cases as of noon.
+Fifteen (15) new cases were identified on Hawaiʻi island.

-The Hawaiʻi Department of Health has added one new death to its count, “involving a male between the ages of 60-69 years old with underlying medical conditions.
-He had been incarcerated out of state and died at a hospital.
-The death had been announced yesterday by PSD,” state officials said.

 On the health department’s zip code area map showing reported COVID-19 cases with onset dates in the past 14 days, the following Hawaiʻi island locations have totals of over 10 cases: